jonnycfd/NomadHer-Project-Public-Dup/deliverables/iteration-03.plan.md

 ##### Lixuan Luo:
 Role: Programmer, Tester and Designer (front end)

-Responsibilities: Design and implement the navigation flow for the application front-end and user interface beautification based on requests from nomadher side.
+Responsibilities: 1.
+Design the UI style for login page, verification page, pending page and user interface beautification based on requests from nomadher side. <br />
+2. Finish the implementation of 4 image verification page.

 Strength: 1.
 Experienced with web development(JS, Python) 2.
 Familiar with JAVA and database design and implementation.
 3. Interested and have experience in UI/UX design.
 4. Good at communication.